hashicorp/terraform-provider-hcp/docs/resources/consul_cluster.md

 - **cluster_id** (String) The ID of the HCP Consul cluster.
 - **hvn_id** (String) The ID of the HVN this HCP Consul cluster is associated to.
+- **tier** (String) The tier that the HCP Consul cluster will be provisioned as.
+Only 'development' and 'standard' are available at this time.

 ### Optional